-The Municipal Hazardous or Special Waste (MHSW) Program allows Ontario residents to safely dispose of household products that require special handling, such as single-use batteries and propane tanks.
+The Municipal Hazardous or Special Waste (MHSW or Orange Drop) Program operated by the industry funding organization Stewardship Ontario (SO) allows Ontario residents to safely dispose of household products that require special handling, such as propane tanks and oil filters.
 Industry stewardship organizations are responsible for recovering additional hazardous waste products, including automotive materials; paints and coatings; pesticides, solvents and fertilizers; and proprietary carbon dioxide cylinders.

-Automotive Materials Stewardship is the industry stewardship organization that manages the collection, recycling and management of used antifreeze, oil filters and oil containers.
+- Automotive Materials Stewardship for used antifreeze, oil filters and oil containers: firstname.lastname@example.org

 - Product Care Association for paints and coatings, pesticides, solvents and fertilizers: email@example.com

 - SodaStream for their proprietary refillable pressurized carbon dioxide cylinders: Contact page

 The Government of Ontario is developing a new regulation for Hazardous and Special Products (HSP) that will support the transition of the MHSW program to a new system that makes producers individually accountable and financially responsible for their products at end-of-life.

 The Authority will be the regulator mandated by the Government of Ontario to enforce the HSP regulation requirements when it takes effect on October 1, 2021.